arvigeus/AZ-204/Exercises/Create a backend API/README.md

 ## Clean up Azure resources

-When you're finished with the resources you created in this exercise you can use the command below to delete the resource group and all related resources.
+When you're finished with the resources you created in this exercise you can use the following command to delete the resource group and all related resources.

 ```sh
 az group delete --name az204-apim-rg